marchete/Mokka/README.md

 ## MNIST test

 I've tested the accuracy of the code with two MNIST tests.
-The code achieves 12 us/sample, that is a good performance.
-Tensorflow is faster, 9us/sample.
+The code achieves 4 us/sample, that is a good performance.
+Tensorflow needs 9us/sample.
+That's why I optimize according to inputs.
+Zero inputs are skipped, and 1.0 inputs adds without multiplying the input.
 They are called ```MNIST Simple.ipynb``` and ```MNIST Simple29.ipynb```, they are Jupyter Notebooks.
 If you run both notebooks they will create two weight files on ./Mokka subfolder, called ```DENSE.weights``` and ```DENSE29.weights``` respectively.

 Running the Test (requires clang++9):